Key figure bot: The CEO echo in May 2021 - automatically interpreted

 Source information:

-Measured globally, with the help of the market-leading monitoring tool Meltwater.
-All content in German and English that is publicly accessible on websites, in forums and in social media is analyzed worldwide.
-The text and content of the CEO echo are generated fully automatically by the companion metrics bot.
+Measurements are taken globally using the market-leading monitoring tool Meltwater.
+All content in German and English that is publicly accessible on websites, forums and social media is analyzed worldwide.
+The text and content of the CEO echo are generated fully automatically by the companion KPI bot.